What is 'Tales Of The Moonsea'?

 result in powergaming players being left out of DM quests and plots.

 Are PvP (Player vs Player) and PKing (Player Killing) allowed on

 In short, yes.
-But they must be the result of IC interactions, and it
+These actions, however, must be the result of IC interactions, and it

 is expected that when they do happen they provide some degree of

 enjoyment to everyone involved.
 Please read the rules on the subject